-The Pioneer Library System Foundation welcomes author Wes Moore for its presentation of “Literally Yours: A Virtual Conversation With Wes Moore,” taking place at 4 p.m.
-Wednesday, Nov.
+The Pioneer Library System Foundation welcomed author Wes Moore for its presentation of “Literally Yours: A Virtual Conversation With Wes Moore,” on Wednesday, Nov.
 10.

-Mr. Moore’s presentation will be available for a virtual audience and live-streamed inside each PLS library, as well as for individual customers who register in advance via Zoom.
+Mr. Moore’s presentation was available for a virtual audience and live-streamed inside each PLS library, as well as for individual customers who registered in advance.

 Mr. Moore is a New York Times best-selling author and youth advocate who knows that being a leader, both in your personal life and in the business world, comes down to one thing: personal responsibility.
 Drawing on his experiences as a leader in the public and private sectors and in the military, Moore explains that embracing your own personal responsibility – and holding yourself accountable for your choices – is a quality that makes great “transformational leaders,” leaders who create a vision, then inspire and empower those around them to execute that vision.